Liberman, Alexander Semeonovitch, b. 1912 d. 1999

 Painter, Photographer, Sculptor, Graphic designer, Publisher

-Biographical/Historical Note: Alexander Semeonovitch Liberman (1912-1999) was a sculptor, painter, photographer, graphic designer, and publishing executive working in Paris and New York.
+Biographical/Historical Note: Alexander Semeonovitch Liberman (1912-1999) was a sculptor, painter, photographer, graphic designer, writer, and publishing executive who worked primarily in New York City.

 How to Use this Collection

 - Read the Finding Aid for this collection

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.